May 14-Jun 01, 2018

 Implementing another good habit from ayurveda.
 Reflecting on the changes that are already happening.
 Learning the Shadow Yoga form in depth, step by step.
 Finishing off with a simple, but stabilising asana sequence.

 More input on a balanced morning routine that keeps you connected to yourself while leaving you more deeply engaged with world around you.
 And moving into the deep rhythm of the Shadow Yoga form to create a dynamic and empowering asana vinyasa sequence plus closing sequence.

 Shadow Yoga is an unusual practice format as it is derived from Shaolin Monk practices, Indian classical dance and martial arts.
-It uses the common energetic preparations of these self cultivating practices that will lead the practitioner to its deeper art form – Yoga.
-So that you do not only practice with the intention to have a supple and lean body, but to engage with the deeper anatomy of a yogi.
-Understanding nadis and vayus through the practice, not only through theory and imagination.
-This is supported with practical tips from ayurveda that you will implement and be able to trace in its effect on your daily energy levels.
+It uses the common energetic preparations of these self cultivating practices that will lead the practitioner to its deeper art form – Yoga – so that you do not only practice with the intention to have a supple and lean body, but to engage with the deeper anatomy of a yogi.
+Understanding nadis and vayus through the practice, not only through theory but also imagination.
+All this is supported with practical tips from ayurveda that you will implement and be able to trace in its effect on your daily energy levels.

 Alexandra Kreis was born in Germany and moved to Ireland for 14 years where she owned a studio and a massage clinic.
 In her 20s she picked up yoga due to her critical health.
 In her 30s she got introduced to Ayurveda and its common health practices.
 After her first teacher certification (2002) she deepened her studies with Natanaga Zhander (Shandor Remete) and his wife Emma Balnaves through the Shadow Yoga practice.
 In 2009 she completed her Shadow Yoga Teacher training and is a dedicated teacher.